 Be the Change!

 There are many things to take from this new “human” KLM is wanting to create.
 I consider myself surely in the category 1.
 I am a definite believer, with room for constant improvement.
 This climate issue is one I’ve felt pouring from my heart since I was 8 years old.
 It’s burned in me for years.
 I was young and aware.
 But, I was a product of my environment and in retrospect, quite limited in my actions vs. my passions.
 I happened to marry a pretty green-thinking European guy who taught me a lot about life and trying to live green, automatically.
-Something that came so natural to his generation, was so foreign to mine.
+Something that came so natural to his european-minded generation, was so foreign to mine.
 Sadly though, the green values are quickly being replaced with western values.
 I guess the whole world wants to live like America.
 But, we can’t afford to be negligent and ignorant.
 We all know the earth cannot sustain China to live as America.
 That is automatic failure if we reach this level.

 One small step from man.